dt-dragway/-Shinobi_CCTV/Docker/README.md

  > You must add (to the docker container) `/config/ssl/server.key` and `/config/ssl/server.cert`.
 The `/config` folder is mapped to `$HOME/Shinobi/config` on the host by default with the quick run methods.
 Place `key` and `cert` in `$HOME/Shinobi/config/ssl`.
 If `SSL_ENABLED=true` and these files don't exist they will be generated with `openssl`.

-> For those using `DB_DISABLE_INCLUDED=true` please remember to create a user in your databse first.
-The Docker image will create the `DB_DATABASE` under the specified connection information.
+> The Docker image will create the `DB_DATABASE` under the specified connection information.

 ### Power Video Viewer Blank or Not working